 Unravelling Four Decades of Emotional Eating

 My story is universal and individual all at once.
-I eat too much and move too little, that’s what I have in common with millions of people who struggle with obesity.
+I eat too much and move too little, that’s what I have in common with thousands of people who struggle with obesity.
 Why I do this is a combination of my own personal demons, cultural pressures, lifestyle choices and infrastructure challenges.

 My dieting journey began in 1977 when I was 14 years old and embarked on my first calorie restricted program.
 I was not actually overweight but I was a little heavier than my shorter and lighter framed friends and I wanted to weigh as little as they did.
 Cultural influences and unfounded body image issues were definitely at play here but it wasn't just that.
 I've also always been a comfort eater who uses food to soothe the anxieties that have been my companions for most of my life and which are rooted deeply in early childhood abandonment trauma.
 Food makes me feel safe.